 South of the verdant National Park on the north west coast, the remote Kalpitiya Peninsula offers sleepy, luxurious coastal bliss in hotels that are both comforting and rustic.
 Relaxing days at leisure can be spent just enjoying your surroundings, swimming, reading and eating.
 When the conditions are right, this stretch of coast becomes a world-class kite surfing destination.
-When the weather is calmer, you can take a boat out to see the dolphins that gather in the bay; a magical experience.
+When the weather is calmer, you can take a boat out to see the dolphins that gather in the bay; an unforgettable experience.

 As a tailor-made operator, we create your trip exactly to your personal parameters, rather than prescribing anything (though we will enthuse at length about why we recommend particular favourites!)
 The details are decided by your budget, time and most importantly your desires and preferences.
 The above route showcases a diverse collection of experiences to give you a taste of how a trip to this region might be shaped, but there’s always room for flexibility and adding extra.
 At this stage, you might decide to head back to Colombo, stay in a lovely hotel, and enjoy a bit more of the city experience (high-end dining included).
 Or, you might opt to unwind in a chic hotel in the countryside, spend a few extra days in the foothills of Kandy, or head further into Tea Country.
 The choice is, of course, yours.

 The north is by some distance the lesser travelled region of Sri Lanka and this, in our mind, is what makes it so special.
 Either side of a recommended 4 nights based in Jaffna exploring the peninsula, there are near endless combinations and suggestions that we can make for your overall trip.
-For the 12 night suggested at a per person price of £2,390US$2,790 (not including international flights), we would typically combine Jaffna with 4 nights shared between Kalpitiya and Willpattu with a strong focus on wildlife throughout your stays, 2 nights at the Mudhouse or a nearby alternative and 2 nights in the capital of Colombo.
+For the 12 night suggested at a per person price of £2,490US$2,790 (not including international flights), we would typically combine Jaffna with 4 nights shared between Kalpitiya and Willpattu with a strong focus on wildlife throughout your stays, 2 nights at the Mudhouse or a nearby alternative and 2 nights in the capital of Colombo.